1991–1992 Georgian coup d'état: Defeat in South Ossetia

 An even more direct consequence is the situation unveiling in South Ossetia during the conflict.
-While the region is in the midst of a separatist war against the Ossetian minority, the coup gives the rebels the opportunity to strengthen their position.
+While the region is in the midst of a war against the Ossetian separatists, the coup gives the rebels the opportunity to strengthen their position.
 Gamsakhurdia and his opposition recall one after the other their Georgian militias stationed in South Ossetia, giving a clear advantage to Ossetian soldiers.
 On 4 January, Tengiz Epitashvili, the presidential representative in the South Ossetian conflict, joins the Military Council and pledges to keep his last National Guard bastions in place to protect Georgian territories; but the same day, opposition leaders offer a ceasefire and a peace proposal to the separatists.
 As a show of good faith, Kitovani and Ioseliani free Torez Kulumbegov, the former Soviet leader of the South Ossetian Autonomous Oblast imprisoned by Gamsakhurdia during the beginning of the Ossetian rebellion, on 5 January.

 This opening is, however, ignored by the Ossetians and the self-proclaimed Supreme Soviet of South Ossetia announces a general mobilization of all men aged 18 to 60 to use the Georgian setback at their advantage.
 A defense committee made of ten mobile units is formed on 5 January to defend Tskhinvali and attack Georgian positions.
-Znaur Gassiev, who leads South Ossetia during Kulumbegov's absence, predicts that "if this evil Gamsakhurdia wins, our people shall have to fight until the end if Russia does not recognize us.
-And we will have to perish as we will not leave our lands and Gamsakhurdia will not let us live here."

 During that winter, Ossetians capture all of Tskhinvali and several villages.
+Moreover, they use the instability in Georgia to hold the referendum on secession from Georgia, although Georgian population of the region is unable to participate and the referendum is not recognized by the new Georgian government.
 The separatists' victory would be confirmed during a ceasefire signed by Shevardnadze in June 1992.
-As of today, South Ossetia remains under the separatists' control.
+As of today, South Ossetia remains under the separatists' control, although internationally mostly unrecognized.